pierangeloc/programs-as-data/presentation/deckset.md

   }
 ```

-^ Our interpreter evaluates the rule against actual services
+^ The execution interpreter needs some dependencies in order to evaluate the rule.

 ---

 # Documentation from code: Mermaid

-Sometimes a visual representation is better than any long comment or Confluence page

 <br/>